Frequently Asked Questions - Open Training

 Are teams already pre-selected?

-No. However, players who have played for WNYSA Academy or our coaches in the past will be evaluated on more than just their tryout performance.
+No. However, players who have played for Alliance FC, WNYSA Academy, or any of our coaches in the past will be evaluated on more than just their tryout performance.

 Will my team have a professional or parent coach for the season?